wingify/wingify.github.io/_posts/2014-06-13-fast-storage-with-rocksdb.markdown

 would serve JS content.
 Based on our current traffic, we were looking to collect some 10k URLs per second across four major geographic regions where we run our servers.

-In the beginning we tried MySQL, Redis, Riak, CouchDB, MongoDB, ElasticSearch but nothing worked out for us with that kind of high speed writes.
+In the beginning we tried MySQL, Redis, Riak, CouchDB, MongoDB and ElasticSearch, but nothing worked out for us with that kind of high speed writes.
 We also wanted our system to respond very quickly, under 40ms between internal servers on private network.
 This post talks about how we were able to